 Lightning talk presentations will have 5-minute time slots.
 There will not be time for questions following each talk, but the session will be followed by a coffee break where everybody can discuss the lightning talks.
 The moderator will strictly enforce the 5-minute time limit.

 Each room will be equipped with a PC laptop with Microsoft PowerPoint and Adobe Acrobat, connected to a LCD projector.
+The screens and projectors will be set up for widescreen display (9:16).
 Speakers should arrive at least 15 minutes prior to the start of their session (or during coffee break if presenting in the late morning), with their talk loaded on a USB flash drive to transfer to the laptop.
 Speakers are discouraged from swapping in their own laptops, but may do so if they require special video or other software for their presentations.
 Connectors for Mac laptops are not provided, so speakers should bring their own, if they must connect their own Mac.
 Presenters should run through all slides on the conference-provided laptop, to ensure the presentation and all graphics are functional.

 Invited symposium presentations will have time slots determined by the symposium organizers.
 Speakers should plan to leave a minimum of 5 minutes for questions and discussion.
 For A/V tools, see the guidelines for oral presentations, above.